Joseph Martin (Wisconsin politician): Career

 Martin studied law at a law firm run by John Wigman and his holder brother, Patrick H. Martin, and at the University of Wisconsin, though he never graduated.
 He was admitted to the bar in 1903.
 He was active in civic affairs and was a member of the local school board.
 Martin served one term in the Wisconsin State Assembly after winning election in 1902.
 At age 24, he was the youngest person to have served in the Assembly at that time.

 After the Assembly, he returned to law practice with his brothers John F. Martin and Patrick, and later with his nephew, John E. Martin, who would later go on to become Chief Justice of the Wisconsin Supreme Court.
 He would serve on the Brown County Board of Education, and was President of the board at the time he was appointed to the Supreme Court.
+He was also chairman of the Democratic Party of Wisconsin.

 He was appointed a justice of the Wisconsin State Supreme Court on December 31, 1934, by Governor Albert G. Schmedeman, who was a close friend.
 He would win election to a full ten-year term on the court in 1937, soundly defeating attorneys Glenn P. Turner and Fred M. Wylie.
 He remained on the court until his death in 1946.

 He was a member of the Democratic National Committee, the Knights of Columbus, the Benevolent and Protective Order of Elks, and the Lions Clubs International.